padrino/padrino-docs/guides/04_generators/02_projects.html.md

 $ padrino g project demo_project --run_bundler # alias -b
 ```

-This can also be done manually through executing command `bundle install` in the
+This can also be done manually by executing the command `bundle install` in the
 terminal at the root of the generated application.

 For more examples of using the project generator in common cases, check out the